|

 Sometimes, to paraphrase Luther, I just need to shout into the darkness, “F**K Off Depression!
 I belong to Jesus.”

 It doesn’t stop me from being depressed.
 The chemicals in my brain still don’t work properly.
 But it helps me give context to what I am feeling.
 It helps remind me that who I am is not determined by what I think about myself, but what Jesus says to me when he calls me his own.
 To say that I belong to Jesus is the answer to the questions that I demand of myself, and it is the final word over my fears and failings.
-The promises that God make to me are more powerful and more enduring than my mistakes.
+The promises that God makes to me are more powerful and more enduring than my mistakes.

 The Columbine Shooting And The Promise of Baptism